staktrace/mailparse/README.md

 ---
 See the rustdoc at [docs.rs](https://docs.rs/mailparse/).

+MSRV policy
+---
+Currently the minimum supported Rust version (MSRV) is 1.51.0.
+MSRV increases will be kept to a minimum, and will always be accompanied with a minor version bump.

 Support mailparse
 ---
 If you want to support development of `mailparse`, please do so by donating your money, time, and/or energy to fighting climate change.